Everything you need to know about current awareness

 Newsletters and alerts generated by current awareness systems ensure that your library and information service branding is automatically presented every time you send an email.
 Even fully automated alerts are specific to your presentation requirements.
 We recognise its importance because it is one of the first questions the Vable team will ask you when you sign up for a free trial, “what branding do you want your newsletters to contain?”

-Fiona at Reed Smith explains the importance of branding, "alerts are branded and sent out from the library, so we regularly appear in the lawyers’ inboxes".
+One library and information professional explains the importance of branding, "alerts are branded and sent out from the library, so we regularly appear in the lawyers’ inboxes".
 These alerts drive engagement because they sometimes reply to the alert asking for something similar to be set up - on a slightly different topic or geographic scope.

 You should always brand your product and services.
 The alert you are sending to internal or external users is not just about adding colors and a logo.
 You are delivering aggregated content originally created by third-party publishers, but you are making it your own by expert annotation, editing and content selection - let people know that you evaluated the content, made selections, and are monitoring it to build trust in your efficient and effective delivery.